Safe Babywearing After a C-Section: Guidelines and Tips

 Short carrying periods: Shorter carrying periods are perfectly acceptable as you're still recovering from your C-section.
 In those first weeks, take frequent breaks and don't overdo other physical activities.

-Don't attempt to lift other things: Your baby is the heaviest thing you should be carrying while recovering from your C-section, so don't be tempted to lift other objects while babywearing.
+Don't attempt to lift other things: Your baby is the heaviest thing you should be carrying while recovering from your C-section, so don't be tempted to lift or carry other heavy objects while babywearing.
+If you need to pick things up and move things, like groceries or laundry, while wearing your baby, be sure to support your newborn at the head/neck area and bend at the knees to avoid any added strain on your body.

 What is the Best Baby Carrier After a C-Section